mdoyenblec/Job-Applications-Tracker/README.md

 # Job-Applications-Tracker
-Job Applications Tracker (with Django and Bootstrap)
+Job Applications Tracker (With Django and Bootstrap)